KlausBlum/LO-ly-wiki/Config.md

 ### Template path

 The path where OLy looks for [templates](https://github.com/openlilylib/LO-ly/wiki/Introduction#templates).
 Again, there is no need to change the default setting.

+Like include files, templates received from other users can be placed in the folder of the containing Office document.
+When opening an OLy object, here is the first place where OLy looks for a matching template.

+If no template with the right name is found there, OLy looks in the template folder specified above. `*.ly`files located here will be presented in the template list of the Editor window.
+All templates you need for creating new OLy objects should be placed here.

+In addition, if the template folder doesn't contain a matching file, OLy will search in its subfolder(s).
+Templates in subfolders are recognized, but they won't be listed in the Editor window.
+If you have old templates that might still be used by some existing documents but not needed for creating new OLy objects, subfolders are a good place for them.

 ### Ext.
 Editor Executable